MAK Immigration

 Processing Times

-Although processing durations vary, most applications currently take around five months.
+Processing times change over time, so check the current estimate on IRCC’s processing-times tool before you apply.
 If you’re applying from outside Canada or your case is complex, it may take longer.
-You can ask for priority processing in some critical situations, such as when you need citizenship documentation for work, school, or social benefits.
-Even time-sensitive requests, nevertheless, are not always fulfilled on schedule.
+You can ask for urgent processing in some situations, such as when you need proof of citizenship for work, school, or benefits, but urgent requests are not always granted.

 Who Doesn’t Need a Citizenship Certificate?

-If you believe that you meet the requirements, begin the application procedure as soon as possible.
-This is the most effective way to verify your status and obtain official documentation of your citizenship in Canada.
+If you believe you may be eligible, it is a good idea to confirm your status and, where appropriate, begin the application process.
+This is the most reliable way to obtain official documentation of your citizenship in Canada.

 Google